 - 1. Perform an initial automatic discovery of storage subsystems.

-- 2. Add devices, if necessary.
+- 2. Add devices.

-- 3. Set up alert notifications, if you want.
+- 3. Set up alert notifications.

 - 4. Name the storage subsystems.

 - 5. Download firmware and NVSRAM.

 - 6. Create arrays and logical drives.

 - 7. Define the default host type.

-- 8. Configuring heterogeneous hosts
+- 8. Configuration of heterogeneous hosts.

 - 9. Perform other storage subsystem tasks.

-The Enterprise Management window opens when you start Storage Manager.
-Use the Enterprise Management window to:
+The Enterprise Management window opens when you start FAStT Storage Manager.
+Use the Enterprise Management window to do the following:

-- · Add and discover the storage subsystems - · View of all storage subsystems in your management domain - · Perform batch storage subsystem management tasks using the Script Editor
+- Add and discover the storage subsystems. - · View of all storage subsystems in your management domain. - · Perform batch storage subsystem management tasks by using the Script Editor.